December 10, 2015

 Why does this matter?
 Well, it matters for moments like the following:

 Two days after the laundry incident, I was at Costco buying Pull-Ups for my daughter, who is about to start toilet training (thank goodness, because after 10 years of changing diapers, I’m done).
-Pull-Ups come in either a blue box with Cars and Jake and the Neverland Pirates, or in a pink box with Cinderella and Doc McStuffins.
+Pull-Ups come in either a pink box with Cinderella and Doc McStuffins, or in a blue box with Cars and Jake and the Neverland Pirates.

 Something deep down inside me instantly rebelled at having to make this (dumb, totally arbitrary) choice.
 Should I buy the pink box and declare to everyone, including myself, that my child is a girl?
 Or should I buy the blue box and defy gender stereotypes?
 My child does not care about any of the four depicted character franchises, so which franchise most reflects the values that I wish to instill in her?